Digital

 Share this article:

-ERP is a central tool in a company's information system.
+ERP is a central tool in the Business Information System.
 This management software is synonymous with performance, cost and resource optimization.
-But what is an ERP?
+But what is the definition of an ERP?

-In concrete terms, an ERP enables you to manage all your company's operational processes by integrating several management functions: order management solution, inventory management solution, payroll and accounting management solution, e-commerce management solution, B2B or B2C trade management solution in one system.
+Concretely An ERP makes it possible to manage all of a company's operational processes by integrating several management functions : order management solution, inventory management solution, payroll and accounting management solution, e-commerce management solution, B2B or B2C trade management solution in one system.

-In other words, ERP is the "backbone" of a company.
-It uses a single database to store company information, enabling better collaboration and visibility of business activities.
+In other words, ERP represents the “backbone” of a company.
+It uses a single database to store company information, allowing for better collaboration and better visibility into business activities.

-To qualify as an "Enterprise Resource Planning", an ERP software solution must cover at least two fundamental principles:
+To be qualified as an “Integrated Management Software”, an ERP software solution must cover at least two fundamental principles:

-• The integration of IT applications in the form of independent but perfectly compatible modules on a single, common database.
+• The integration of computer applications in the form of independent but perfectly compatible modules on a single and common database.

-• The use of a workflow engine to define all the tasks in a process and manage their execution in all the modules of the system that need them.
+• The use of a Workflow engine to define all the tasks of a process and to manage their implementation in all the modules of the system that need them.

-ERP is management software that enables companies to integrate various functions, such as :
+ERP is a management software which allows the company to integrate various functionalities such as:

-• Accounting and financial management (ERP for accounting management, ERP for billing management),
+• Accounting and financial management (accounting management ERP, billing management ERP),

 • Inventory management (ERP inventory management software),